JuliaCloud/JuliaBox/README.md

 - Runs each IJulia session in its own sandboxed container
 - A bash session is aslo started in the container - can be used to run the Julia console REPL
-- File upload facility into a session's container
+- File transfer facility into a session's container
 - Basic admin screen to delete old/inactive sessions
 - Support Google auth
+- Auto cleanup of sessions based on inactivity
+- Limiting the memory usage by a user session

 ### Pending
 - Google drive integration
-- Auto cleanup of sessions based on inactivity
-- Resource limiting containers (cpu / disk)
+- Limiting disk usage by session
 - Upload .ipynb notebooks by URLs directly into the container
 - Security improvements
 - More complete Admin interface